Combining low FODMAP & low Chemical elimination: part 1

 Wheat (needs to be limited for low FODMAPs eg 1 slice unpreserved white or wholemeal bread)

 Many GF grains (but not all): rice, buckwheat, sorghum, millet and quinoa.
-Some GF grains such as corn or maize are too high in natural food chemicals.
+Some GF grains such as corn or maize are too high in salicylates and glutamates.

-Some GF BF cereals eg GF weet bix, GF Special K, rice puffs
+Some plain GF BF cereals eg GF Weet-Bix, GF Special K, rice puffs

 Lactose free cow's milk